-Headwaters Economics recently updated its research that assesses the economic performance of local communities adjacent to national monuments in the West.
-The 2017 results-like the earlier studies in 2011 and 2014-found that the local economies surrounding all 17 of the national monuments studied expanded following the creation of the new national monuments.1
+BOZEMAN, Montana - Headwaters Economics today released updated research that assesses the economic performance of local communities adjacent to national monuments in the West.
+The 2017 results-like two earlier studies in 2011 and 2014-found that the local economies surrounding all 17 of the national monuments studied expanded following the creation of the new national monuments.